 - Obtain full transcript from an accredited educational institution.
 Partial transcripts and/or transcripts with a weighted GPA will not be considered for application.

 - Secure documentation from school officials, volunteer organizations or employers for honors, awards and service hours.

 This application will not be considered unless all information is completed in full and all requested documentation is provided.
-All materials must be submitted via this website by 11:59 p.m. on April 30, 2017.
+For our 2018 Scholarship program, all materials must have been submitted via this website by 11:59 p.m. on March 31, 2018.